lordmilko/PrtgDocker/README.md

 ### Docker CLI

-1. Create a Windows Server 2016 1607 VM with at least 6gb RAM
+1. Create a Windows Server 2019 LTSC (1809, 17763.864) VM with at least 6gb RAM
 2. Install Docker ¹
 3. Clone this repo to your server (`git clone https://github.com/lordmilko/PrtgDocker`)
-4. Please **a single installer** you wish to containerize into the repo
+4. Place **a single installer** you wish to containerize into the repo
 5. Change the date on your server as required ;)
 6. Run the following commands under the repo folder